REALTORS® Association of Edmonton

 Sentiment about making a major purchase, such as a home or a car, was down in April.
 More respondents expressed pessimism, gaining numbers from fewer respondents expressing optimism.
 Overall sentiment regarding making large purchases are still negative.
 Given the importance of consumer psychology to home purchases, this important factor is likely to continue weighing on housing market prospects.

-According to the Conference Board of Canada, consumer confidence in the Prairies continued to improve in March 2024.
+According to the Conference Board of Canada, consumer confidence in the Prairies fell in April 2024.

-Concerning job prospects over the next six months, the number of respondents expecting stability remained elevated and moved higher in March.
-The number of respondents who expressed pessimism ticked up in March while those who were optimistic about future job prospects moved slightly lower.
+Concerning job prospects over the next six months, the number of respondents expecting stability remained elevated but ticked lower in April.
+The number of respondents who expressed pessimism rose sharply in April while those who were optimistic or unsure about future job prospects both trended lower.

-Regarding expectations for their household budget over the next six months, the number of respondents expecting stability in their household finances barely budged from to the previous month as the number of respondents expecting conditions to deteriorate fell.
+Regarding expectations for their household budget over the next six months, the number of respondents expecting stability or improving conditions in their household finances ticked lower compared to the previous month while the number of respondents expecting conditions to deteriorate rose.

-Sentiment about making major purchases, like a home or a car, remains at historically subdued levels but improved in March.
-The overall percentage of consumers who were uncertain as to whether it was a good or bad time to make a major purchase moved down in March compared to the previous month as the number of those who thought it was a bad time to do so ticked sideways.
+Sentiment about making major purchases, like a home or a car, remains at historically subdued levels.
+The overall percentage of consumers who were uncertain as to whether it was a good or bad time to make a major purchase moved lower in April compared to the previous month as the number of those who thought it was a good time to do so trended up from record low levels.

 Note: Based on 3-month moving averages.